GeniusVenus/ISD.ICT.20232-20215244.NguyenDucThang/README.md

-# LAB 02 - Use Case Specification
+# LAB 03 - Software requirement specification

 ## Task

-Use case specification for three use cases: "Place Order", "Pay Order", "Rush Order"
+Complete the Software Requirement Specification for the AIMS Project